Answers to some of your frequently asked questions about Roald Dahl's Marvellous Children's Charity

 What does the charity do?

 We provide specialist nurses and family support for seriously ill children in the UK.
-We focus on children living with serious, rare and undiagnosed conditions - the underdogs who don't always get the help they need elsewhere.
+We focus on providing the best possible healthcare for these children and their families.
 You can find out all about our Roald Dahl nurses here and visit our Family Grants section for more information.

 What's is got to do with Roald Dahl?

 Roald Dahl's most loved children's stories follow the tales of plucky children like Matilda and Charlie Bucket battling their circumstances with bravery and a bit of mischief.
 From Miss Honey to Willy Wonka, there is always a friendly grown up to stand up for the child when no one else will.
 The children we help are battling serious illness, and often associated family and financial difficulties, but our Roald Dahl nurses are there to champion and support them to live the best life possible, no matter how serious their illness or how short their life may be.

 The charity was founded in 1991 by Roald Dahl's widow Felicity, and continues to honour Roald Dahl in its commitment to supporting children across the UK.
 Find out more about our Marvellous history here.

 Does Roald Dahl's family support the charity?